Trustworthiness of Stochastic Gradient Descent in Distributed Learning: Conclusion

 \section{Conclusion}

 This study examines the impact of gradient compression techniques, including PowerSGD and Top-K SGD, and uncompressed SGD on the effectiveness of GradInv and MIA in distributed learning across various datasets.
-Unlike previous work, we provide comprehensive empirical evaluations to assess the privacy risks of different SGD variants, addressing gaps in the understanding of these methods’ trustworthiness.
+We provide comprehensive empirical evaluations to assess the privacy risks of different SGD variants, addressing gaps in the understanding of these methods’ trustworthiness.

 Our findings show that uncompressed gradients using Original SGD pose the highest privacy risk, as demonstrated by high SSIM values and detailed reconstructions.
 In contrast, gradient compression techniques significantly lower the quality of reconstructed images, thereby enhancing privacy protection.
-Notably, we find that MIA demonstrates low sensitivity to both compressed and uncompressed SGD, indicating that MIA may not be a reliable metric for assessing privacy risks in machine learning.
+Notably, we find that MIA demonstrates low sensitivity to both compressed and uncompressed SGD, indicating that MIA may not be a reliable metric for assessing privacy risks in distributed machine learning.
 We call for further investigation into the existing privacy evaluation methods for machine learning.

-Future work will explore the effects of compression on other attack vectors, such as data poisoning and backdoor attacks, to gain a more complete understanding of the privacy implications of these methods.
-Additionally, we aim to build a stronger theoretical foundation for assessing the trustworthiness of distributed learning algorithms.
+Future work will explore the effects of compression on other attack methods, such as data poisoning and backdoor attacks, to gain a more complete understanding of the privacy implications of these methods.